robertmeta/nofrils/README.md

 - :colo nofrils-light
 - :colo nofrils-dark

-The only highlighted elements are errors, strings and comments.
+The only highlighted elements are errors, comments and vim features (tabs, directories in netrw, etc).

 Dark and Light versions of the colorscheme.